roboticslabiisc/NPTEL-Dynamics-and-Control-of-Mechanical-Systems-2022/MATLAB tutorials/README.md

+The tutorial video for both MATLAB® and Simulink can be found at this link - [Video](https://youtu.be/rGSpVpFXUpo)

-This folder contains the tutorial videos for both MATLAB® and Simulink along with the codes and files used in the video.
+This folder contains the codes and files used in the video.
 The files have been executed in MATLAB R2022a.

 Please check this link for the MATLAB license provided by NPTEL for the whole duration of the course - [Link](https://onlinecourses.nptel.ac.in/noc22_me96/unit?unit=32&lesson=33)